ardatan/graphql-mesh/.changeset/giant-jars-bake.md

 '@omnigraph/openapi': patch
 ---

-Fix issue regarding allOd operator that prevents overlapping sub-properties of objects provided to the operator from being merged
+Fix issue regarding allOf operator that prevents overlapping sub-properties of objects provided to the operator from being merged